Protect Kaho‘olawe ‘Ohana

 Forms and Payment

-• Please check with your access coordinator for all forms required to participate on a Protect Kahoʻolawe ʻOhana Huakaʻi
+Please check with your Huakaʻi Coordinator for all forms required to participate on a Protect Kahoʻolawe ʻOhana Huakaʻi

-• Click here to download the 2020 Protect Kahoʻolawe ʻOhana Huakaʻi Registration Packet (REQUIRED)
+• Click here to download the ʻOhana-Fund Waiver Form (REQUIRED)

-• Click here to download the Kaho‘olawe Island Reserve Commission Volunteer Packet (REQUIRED)
+• Click here to complete the Kaho‘olawe Island Reserve Commission Volunteer Packet (REQUIRED)

 Access begins at orientation.
 All participants must attend an orientation and safety briefing in order to be granted access to Kaho‘olawe.
 This measure helps to ensure the safety of participants, introduces participants to the Kua (backbone, refers to those who are willing to bend their backs in hard work to ensure safe and successful accesses.
-Kua are facilitators of PKO accesses to Kaho‘olawe) and Access Guides (trained and certified by the KIRC), discusses Kaho‘olawe as a wahi pana and pu‘uhonua, sets expectations, confirms participantsʻ understanding that the appearance of Kaho‘olawe is rugged, the ecosyste is fragile and we aim at keeping human impact to a minimum.
+Kua are facilitators of PKO huakaʻi to Kaho‘olawe) and Access Guides (trained and certified by the KIRC).
+At the required orientation, Kua will discuss Kaho‘olawe as a wahi pana and pu‘uhonua, set expectations for the huakaʻi, confirm participantsʻ understanding that the appearance of Kaho‘olawe is rugged, the ecosystem is fragile and that we aim at keeping human impact to a minimum.

 • Topics covered at orientation: